hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

     - Unusual for its emphasis on dynamical systems, Lie algebra, Riemannian geometry, and the use of the Hamiltonian formulation; also covers numerical computation, chaotic advection, and even renormalization.
 This is what happens when a particle theorist writes about hydrodynamics.
 - Oded Regev, Orkan M. Umurhan, and Philip A. Yecko, 2016:  *Modern Fluid Dynaics for Physics and Astrophysics*.
 Graduate Texts in Physics.
 Springer.
 - Michel Rieutord, 2015:  *Fluid Dynamics: An Introduction*.
 Graduate Texts in Physics.
 Springer.
+    - A French astrophysicist's presentation of fluid dynamics; includes chapters on magnetohydrodynamics and kinetic theory.
+Provides solutions to exercises.
 - David J. Tritton, 1988: *Physical Fluid Dynamics*, 2d edition.
 Oxford University Press.

 ### Books covering solid mechanics